Red Sonja: Dynamite Comics (2005–present)

 In December 2021, it was announced that Red Sonja would appear in the sequel to Die!namite and Die!namite Lives called Die!namite Never Dies.

 Hell Sonja, a spinoff from Sonjaversal, was released in January 2022.
 That same month, the Immortal Red Sonja series by writer Dan Abnett and artist Alessandro Miracolo was announced for April, which would depict Sonja in King Arthur's Camelot.
 In February 2022, Dynamite announced that it would debut Red Sitha in May, set ten years after Andolfo's storyline, following Red Sonja's adopted daughter, Sitha.

 In March 2022, Dynamite announced another spinoff titled from Sonjaversal, Samurai Sonja, written by Jordan Clark with art by Pasquale Qualano.
 In August, a one-shot fairy tale reimagining Red Sonja as Jack from Jack and the Beanstalk was released.
 Unbreakable Red Sonja was released in October 2022, and the crossover series Hell Sonja/Red Sonja was released in December the same year.

 In April 2023, Dynamite announced that it would debut the next ongoing Red Sonja series by writer Torunn Grønbekk and artist Walter Geovani in celebration of the character's 50th anniversary.
 The first issue, released in July, featured dozens of variant covers by artists including Jim Cheung, Bryan Hitch, Mike Mignola, Joseph Michael Linsner, Jenny Frison, Frank Cho, and Kevin Eastman.

 Savage Red Sonja by Dan Panosian and Alessio Petillo was released in November 2023, followed by Red Sonja: Empire of the Damned by Steve Niles and Alessandro Amoruso in April 2024.
 The sequel to Red Sonja: Birth of the She-devil called Red Sonja: Death and the Devil was released in September 2024.
 An alternate reality version of the character will debut in Sonja Reborn, set for release in August 2025.
 The series, written by Christopher Priest, will follow British diplomatic clerk Maggie Sutherland, who is transported from the 21st century to the world of Hyboria.

+In February 2026, Dynamite announced Red Sonja Volume 8, Red Sonja: She-Devil With a Sword, would launch in May 2026, written by Rory McConville and drawn by Pablo de Bonis.